-The automatic quantification process features a CV of 0.7%; the pH2 production and quantification together feature a CV of 1.7% (Fig. 8).
-These results indicate that the routine pH2 quality control can be performed with a low-cost 1 T benchtop NMR spectrometer.
-The automatization certainly helps to make the process more reliable but is not necessary.
-Feng et al. (2012) used the same quantification approach and reported a precision of 1%-3% for quantification.
-NMR is a convenient method for pH2 quantification, but optical methods may be used, too (Parrott et al., 2019).
+The automatic quantification process featured a CV of 0.7%; the pH_2 production and quantification together featured a CV of 1.7% (Fig. 8).
+These results indicate that the routine pH_2 quality control can be performed with a low-cost 1 T benchtop NMR spectrometer.
+The automatization certainly helped to make the process more reliable but was not necessary.
+Feng et al. (2012) used the similar quantification approach and reported a precision of 1%-3% for quantification.
+NMR is a convenient method for pH_2 quantification, but optical methods may be used, too (Parrott et al., 2019).